 However, not all fish oils have this problem.
 If the fish is clean and not laden with toxins, it doesn’t have to be distilled.
 Rather, it can be simply cold-pressed.

 As I said earlier, fresh fish has its DHA in two forms: phospholipid and triglyceride, but much of the DHA in omega-3 supplements is in the free form, a form that doesn’t reach your brain as easily.

-Our Wild Caught Alaskan Salmon Oil is like eating fresh fish in that its omega-3 fats are in the triglyceride form.
+Our Salmon Oil (3000 mg) is like eating fresh fish in that its omega-3 fats are in the triglyceride form.

 Not Convinced You Need Extra Omega-3s?
 Find Out How You Compare to the World